spartan782/ELK-stack-deployment-py/README.md

 Current prereq's for this script are 2 python modules (paramiko, scp) and a local copy of the repo folder I have packaged up.
 This allows installations offline.
 This can be tricked into working for you as long as yum install <app> will succeed, if it fails then there is currently no error checking other than checking to verify the following folders exsit.

-1. *probably best to stay liams good side file*
+1. cyberdev-capes
-2. *see above*
+2. dcode-cyberdev
-3. *probably best to stay on ditchs good side file*
-4. *see above*
-5. rhel-7-server-beta-rpms
+3. rhel-7-server-beta-rpms
-6. rhel-7-server-optional-rpms
+4. rhel-7-server-optional-rpms
-7. rhel-7-server-rpms
+5. rhel-7-server-rpms
-8. rhel-7-server-thirdparty-oracle-java-rpms
+6. rhel-7-server-thirdparty-oracle-java-rpms
-9. kibana*.tar
+7. kibana*.tar
-10. emerging\*tar\*
+8. emerging\*tar\*

 These should all reside in the same dirrectory as the script will look only in the supplied directory for these files/folders.
 This will be consolidated into a single file at a later date.

-In the future I plan to freeze this script into an ELF file with all prereq's completed.

 I suggest using PIP to install both.